-- each of our named executive officers (as defined in the section entitled "Executive Compensation" below): - each of our directors; - all of our executive officers and directors as a group; and - each person, or group of affiliated persons, known by us to be the beneficial owner of more than 5% of our outstanding shares of common stock.
+- each of our named executive officers (as defined in the section entitled "Executive Compensation" below); - each of our directors; - all of our executive officers and directors as a group; and - each person, or group of affiliated persons, known by us to be the beneficial owner of more than 5% of our outstanding shares of common stock.

 The percentage ownership information shown in the column titled "Before Offering" in the table is based upon 10,119,404 shares of common stock outstanding as of December 31, 2017.
-The percentage ownership information shown in the column titled "After Offering" in the table is based upon 10,119,404 shares of our common stock outstanding as of December 31, 2017, assuming the sale of shares of our common stock by us in this offering, assuming no exercise of outstanding options or warrants and no exercise of the underwriters' option to purchase up to of additional shares of common stock.
+The percentage ownership information shown in the column titled "After Offering" in the table is based upon 10,119,404 shares of our common stock outstanding as of December 31, 2017, assuming the sale of 30,000,000 shares of our common stock by us in this offering, assuming no exercise of outstanding options or warrants and no exercise of the underwriters' option to purchase up to 4,500,000 of additional shares of common stock.

-Information about each person, or group of affiliated persons, that is the beneficial owner of more than 5% of our outstanding shares of common stock has been obtained based on information provided to us or filed with the SEC by such stockholders.
+Information about each person, or group of affiliated persons, that is identified in the table below has been obtained based on information provided to us or filed with the SEC by such stockholders.
 Except as indicated in the footnotes to this table, we believe that the stockholders named in this table have sole voting and investment power with respect to all shares of common stock shown to be beneficially owned by them, based on information provided to us or filed with the SEC by such stockholders.
 The address for each director and executive officer listed is: c/o Tandem Diabetes Care, Inc., 11075 Roselle Street, San Diego, California 92121.